... that Fabulous Furry Robot World

-With a snap of his neck and a snort, Jack awoke.
+Jack awoke.
 Morning light frosted the window, tinting it the color of pink grapefruit.
-Yawning, he rose, judging the dream to be a product of rich food.
+He rose, judging the dream to be a product of rich food.

 Time for a shower, he stepped through a sunburst door to bathe in warm spring rain and golden beams.
 Breezes from a fragrant meadow lightened his step as he walked to his grooming cubicle.

 A trace of charcoal showed under his eyes and for a moment, he imagined what the ravages of father time would do to his face.
 It almost made him shudder.
-He had just the stuff for bags; a bottle of vanishing cream that matched his skin tone.
+He had just the stuff for bags: a bottle of magic cream that matched his skin tone.

-His purse popped out of a cabinet shell, and as he grabbed the jar, he thought he saw a spot of red in his hair transplant.
+His popped open the cabinet shell, and as he grabbed the jar, he thought he saw a spot of red in his hair transplant.
 Could he have nicked himself there?
 Using his left hand, he parted the locks.
 Bright red numbers were stamped on his scalp - 666.
 They wouldn't rub off and as he worked at them, he could see something reaching for him in the reflection.
 It was a bronze light fixture, warping itself into a hand of twitching metal fingers stretching toward his neck.

 Startled, he jumped and a puddle on the floor caught his heel, then he ran on the spot as he slipped to his knees.
 His chin bumped the basin and the bottle of skin cream slopped onto his head.

 A fast glance behind showed the hand shrinking back into form as a light fixture, so he got up, rubbing his chin.
 Gobs of cream covered his hair transplant and the number.
 Picking up a water jet, he cleaned away the cream and immediately saw the fixture begin to vibrate.
-Experimentally, he rubbed a drop of the vanishing cream into the number; it went opaque and the fixture fell still.
+Experimentally, he rubbed a drop of the vanishing cream into the number; it went opaque, and the fixture fell still.
 Whatever the number was, it obviously stimulated inanimate objects dangerously.
 An ordinary citizen, who didn't do any thinking, wouldn't have figured that out, and would now be in the clutches of a metal hand.
-Jack wasn't quite sure what to do about it.
-He decided to keep the number covered.
+Jack decided to keep the number covered.
 It didn't worry him that much; people were immortal and protected and didn't have to fear minor hazards.
 Still, it could be an embarrassing problem.
 A problem he'd never heard of before and he dealt with just about every sort of personal problem through his work.

-In the main room, the breakfast nook assembled before him like a large house of cards, and he sat with his hands folded as a cup of black coffee rolled over.
-He spotted hair in the brew and plucked it out with distaste - a filthy piece of robot fur and a problem that had come with the Lightning Law Votes of a decade ago.
-Back then, it had been voted that all robots must be cute and cuddly.
+The breakfast nook assembled before him, and he sat with his hands folded as a cup of black coffee rolled over.
+He spotted hair in the brew and plucked it out with distaste - a filthy piece of robot fur and a problem that had come with the Lightning Law Votes of a decade ago when it had been voted that all robots must be cute and cuddly.

 A reluctant bite of breakfast, then he walked into his living station.
-There were thirty minor items to vote on, but as the holo screens flashed, he decided to skip voting.
-As far as he knew, he was the only person that ever skipped voting.
-A view of a thunderstorm appeared and he began to shiver, then he adjusted the set for plain viewing.
-It was a smart move, because a view of a sewer appeared - dark sludge running in concrete gullies to filtering tanks.
+There were thirty minor items to vote on, but as the screens flashed, he decided to skip voting.
+As far as he knew, he was the only person who ever skipped voting.
+He adjusted the set for plain viewing.
+A view of a sewer appeared - dark sludge running in concrete gullies to filtering tanks.
 The camera panned up to a ledge where a man on a concrete bench was sipping coffee.
 Professional lighting revealed it as a planned shot.
 The man wore a suit of protective plastic, but had the helmet and gloves off to eat.
 Taking a sandwich from a tin lunch bucket, he began to chew, swallowing the sandwich in a few bites as the national anthem played.

 An unseen announcer spoke.
-“Citizens of Fabulous Furry World, here is today's message from President Joe Smith.”
+“Citizens of our wonderful furry robot world, here is today's message from President Joe Smith.”

 A hand signal and the screen went dead.
 Jack scowled as he got up.
-Today's president was a meathead, the sort of working class demagogue he hated.
-Sometimes he wished he could start a grass roots campaign to vote out Amendment 5, the law voted in to guarantee every citizen the right to be president for a day.
-It was unfortunate that the amendment was in the sacred cow category and he couldn't hope to challenge it.
+Today's president was the sort of working-class demagogue he hated.
+Sometimes he wished he could start a grassroots campaign to vote out Amendment 5, the law voted in to guarantee every citizen the right to be president for a day.
+It was unfortunate that the amendment was in the sacred cow category.

-At the exit chamber, Jack decided to check his itinerary before tangling with the outside world.
+At the exit chamber, Jack decided to check his itinerary.
 It was an exercise day, meaning he’d flash to work on the public transfer.
-Adjusting his wardrobe, he drew out a shimmering suit, a rocket jacket and air roller-skates.
-In theory, he was supposed to walk part of the way, but down on the lower streets there were protesters on every corner, so if he didn't rocket over them, or roller around them, he’d never get to the office.
-The right to protest was another sacred cow of course, and it was abused by the loose gangs of street activists and radicals - mostly one-track-mind single-issue protestors who went on for decades trying to get ludicrous items voted into law, or else trying to get new referendums on ironclad amendments they disagreed with.
+Adjusting his wardrobe, he drew out a shimmering suit, a rocket jacket, and air roller-skates.
+In theory, he was supposed to walk part of the way, but down on the lower streets, there were protesters on every corner, so if he didn't rocket over them or roller around them, he’d never get to the office.
+The right to protest was another sacred cow of course, and it was abused by the loose gangs of street activists and radicals - mostly one-track-mind single-issue protestors who went on for decades trying to get ludicrous items voted into law.
 Other than the president, there were only local politicians, and they represented issues and not territories.
 One of the reasons today's president, Joe Smith, was ridiculous was that he thought an organized working class existed.
-In reality, two or three issues were the maximum any group lobbied on.

-The window expanded like a soap bubble, transformed to a rainbow and opened.
-Rocketing out Jack did a controlled free fall to the lower avenues.
-Much of the exercise came from the body twists required to dodge reflectors, traffic tubes, weird jags in the architecture and the hundreds of banner poles.
+The window expanded like a soap bubble, transformed into a rainbow and opened.
+Rocketing out, Jack did a controlled free fall to the lower avenues.
+Much of the exercise came from the body twists required to dodge reflectors, traffic tubes, weird jags in the architecture, and the hundreds of banner poles.
 He saw no other flyers on the way down and he hit the ramp without a snag.
 The air wheels on his skates had perfect rebound, so now it felt like he had winged feet.
 A clean plate of blue sky showed overhead, an illusion created by the reflectors.
 Sun-gold streets were ahead.
 These weren't auto lanes, but there were a few people on rocket skis and scooters.
 Several clear blocks of foam glass buildings passed before he zoomed up to the crowds.
-The first picketers were studheads with manes of colored feathers, and they wanted the molecules they plugged into to be declared legal drugs.
-They were always around, blocking the streets with impromptu and rowdy concerts played by android bands.
-Jack knew that if he didn't blast over them swiftly they'd pace him on their rocket skis and harangue him like they did all members of the establishment.
+The first picketers were plugheads with manes of colored feathers, and they wanted the molecules they plugged into to be declared legal drugs.
+Jack knew that if he didn't blast over them swiftly, they'd pace him and harangue him like they did all members of the establishment.

 A ring tone came from his prompter and he checked the message.
 It was a reminder from his lawyer on the new sexual harassment laws voted in.
 Legally, all he could do was sit tight and deadpan the clients.
 Gestures of any sort would be risky.
 Jack grimaced, but at his lawyer, not the laws.
-Of course, he didn't vote for sexual restrictions of any type, and he expected society to treat people like babies.
+Of course, he expected society to treat people like babies.
 But his lawyer had no excuse for treating him like a baby that needed prompting on everything.
 Jack had grown up sweet-talking his way past people who wanted to press charges of one sort or another.
 It was the only way when the laws changed by Lightning Vote.
-Early in life, he'd learned that the law was an ass with two faces.
+Early in life, he'd learned that the law was an ass with many faces.

-“I've been thinking about death,” Alisha said, her look obviously designed to shock.
+“I've been imagining what death is,” Alisha said, her look obviously designed to shock.

-“Hum,” Jack said, taking a cigarette from his purse.
-He snapped his lighter and instead of a flame, a hairy tentacle whipped out and broke the cigarette.
+“Hum,” Jack said, taking out a cigarette.
+He snapped his lighter, and instead of a flame, a hairy tentacle whipped out and broke the cigarette.
 He knew if he went by the book, he'd force her in for observation.
-“People are immortal, why would you want to think about death?”
+“People are immortal, why would you want to think about that?”

-“Call it fixation, and I mean real death - not that I would attempt suicide . . . not when they put you back together no matter how painful it is.
+“Call it fixation, and I mean real death - not that I would attempt it . . . not when they put you back together, no matter how painful it is.
 You're a thinker, Jack.
-I bet you've thought about everything, even death?”
+I bet you've thought about everything, even that?”

 “I do think about everything, but for other people because they like to vote with their hearts and skip out on bothersome thinking.
 In normal life planning no one asks me to think about death.
 The ones that do are mad.”